 4 tablespoons Carlini Pure Olive Oil, divided

-¼ teaspoon Stonemill Essentials Iodized Salt, plus additional to taste
+¼ teaspoon Stonemill Iodized Salt, plus additional to taste

-¼ teaspoon Stonemill Essentials Ground Black Pepper, plus additional to taste
+¼ teaspoon Stonemill Ground Black Pepper, plus additional to taste

 4 tablespoons balsamic vinegar